Detecting and Mitigating DDoS Attacks with AI: A Survey: Conclusions and Future Research

 \section{Conclusions and Future Research}

-In this survey, we provided a comprehensive review of AI-based detection and mitigation techniques for volumetric, protocol, application, reflection and amplification attacks.
-The study introduced a clear definition of these attacks and offered a manual and automatic taxonomy of existing research.
-Available datasets and data formats were discussed together with alternative formats such as timeseries, graphs and tabular data formats which are meant to aid the learning process.
-Of special note are the sections that treated AI generated attack mitigations and AI generated traffic for adversarial training and adversarial examples and attacks.
-This work leads to multiple insights into future research venues that we describe below.
+In this survey, we provide a comprehensive review of the most popular AI-based detection and mitigation techniques for volumetric, protocol, application, reflection and amplification attacks.
+While DDoS attack and mitigation techniques vary wildly across time, victim services, network infrastructure, computer systems and attack delivery, the study introduces a clear definition of DDoS attacks and offers a manual and automatic taxonomy of existing research.

+Available datasets are discussed together with alternative data formats such as time series, graphs, and tabular data formats which are meant to aid the learning process.
+In fact, we find that in most cases, the data format has a large impact on the learning algorithms used.
+Published detection rate results suggest that most currently available datasets lack the complexity of real-world situations and therefore, even classic machine learning methods saturate them.

+Of special note are the sections that treat AI generated attack mitigations and AI generated traffic for adversarial training, examples and attacks.
+The survey finds that AI-driven mitigation remains less mature than detection, but the most effective strands are converging on rule-producing approaches that can be operationalized.
+Most notable, interpretable models that translate naturally into firewall rules, alongside early work leveraging LLMs to assist human operators and automate aspects of rule generation.

+This work also leads to multiple insights into future research venues that we describe below.

-\paragraph{Cross-dataset testing.} A remaining open question concerns how well is the detection quality maintained across new, potentially unseen datasets.
+\textbf{Cross-dataset testing:} A remaining open question concerns how well is the detection quality maintained across new, potentially unseen datasets.
 The risk of literature overfitting is valid, given the relatively small number of popular datasets used in most papers, and although private datasets are sometimes reported in the literature, the sensitive nature of network traffic and the difficulty of capturing relevant attacks are significant impediments.
 A recent investigation \cite{Anley-CS-2024} reports drops in detection accuracy in the range of 5\% - 10\% for different models, when evaluating on datasets other than the ones used for training.
 Solutions based on supervised learning are, admittedly, affected to a greater extent compared to unsupervised approaches.
-Yet, the issue is largely under-addressed in literature, especially considering the impact it may have when deploying anti-DDoS systems in the wild.
+Yet, the issue is largely under-addressed in the literature, especially considering the impact it may have when deploying anti-DDoS systems in the wild.